-Refia Sacks, the director of the training course has been teaching the Alexander Technique for over thirty years and has been running LCATT for the past 14 years.
+Refia Sacks founded LCATT in 2003 and has been the Director and Head of Training for 20 years.
+She now shares these roles with Judith Kleinman and Roger Kidd, previously her assistants.
+She has been teaching the Alexander Technique for over forty years.
 She qualified in 1982 at the Alexander Teaching Associates and has taught there and at several other training courses throughout Britain, Ireland and South America.
+She has strong AT links in South Africa and is also a member of the South African Society.
 She has extensive experience running groups, residential courses and a private practice.
+Her particular speciality on the training course is teaching ‘hands-on’.
 Refia is also a professional silversmith and stained glass artist.
-02072261815 07940111165
+07940111165

 Roger Kidd qualified at the Carrington’s school in 1993.
-He has been an assistant trainer at LCATT since its formation.
-He runs a private practice in North London as well as teaching Alexander Technique in business in the City.
+He has been an assistant trainer at LCATT since its formation and now also shares the role of co-head of training with Refia Sacks and Judith Kleinman.
+He runs a private practice in both North and South London as well as teaching Alexander Technique in business in the City.
 He has taught on Karen Wentworth’s Alexander training course since 1996 and co-runs Alexander professional development work.
-He is on STAT council and chair of the Training Course Committee. www.kidd.com
+He is a memeber of STAT council and chair of the Training Course Committee. www.kidd.com

 Hilary King trained at the Royal Ballet School and danced professionally for several years.
 She later gained a Postgraduate Diploma in Psychology and Health and a Diploma in Psychosynthesis Therapy.
 She qualified as an Alexander teacher in 1987 at Misha Magidov’s training course and has taught in Further Education, on music courses, as part of the ATEAM Research Trial and in her private practice.
 She is Registered with the CNHC, is a Professional Member of BackCare and a Registered Practitioner for BAPAM, the British Association for Performing Arts Medicine.